-In Manhattan, there are two primary real estate options.
+Condo vs. Co-op the debate begins to help you decide which is right for you.
+In Manhattan, there are two primary real estate options to choose between Condo vs. Co-op.
 Before buying an apartment, you’ll want to fully understand these two options and what each has to offer.
-Most of what you will find for sale in Manhattan are co-ops or condos.
-The most important distinction between these two types of real estate is that with a co-op you do not own the property, a corporation does.
-You own shares in the corporation, much like you would in a business venture.
+Most of what you will find for sale in Manhattan are cooperative or condominiums.

 Since you’re buying shares in the co-op, you do not own your apartment; you own a part of the corporation that owns the building.
-The Board of Directors for the corporation sets the value for each apartment based on some shares.
+The Board of Directors for the corporation sets the value for each apartment based on shares.
 The larger and better the real estate, the higher the number of shares the co-op will be worth.

 Condominiums make up the other available real estate choice in New York.
 They are a more traditional choice for that buyers actually, purchase the real estate itself.
 That means that the expectations and responsibilities are different than a co-op.
-For example, if you buy a condominium, you will have to pay the real estate taxes on the property.
+For example, if you buy a condominium, you will have to pay the real estate taxes on the property separately.

 Most people who already live in Manhattan have a relatively firm understanding of the real estate market and how it differs from other cities.
-This is particularly true in regards to the trade-offs between a condo and co-op.
+This is particularly true in regards to the trade-offs between condo vs. co-op.
 However, if you’re new to New York City, or are thinking of moving there soon, you may want a better understanding of what type of real estate will work best for you.

 For example, depending on the neighborhood, there may be more co-ops than condos available.
 The co-op ownership vetting process can be strict, but that usually translates to greater financial security for the building.
 It can also be highly discriminative, especially when finances are concerned.

 Although most people coming to New York feel like they must buy a condo, there are many factors to consider so that you end up buying the property that best fits your needs.
 Understanding the difference between a Condo vs. Co-op is an essential step before beginning your home search.
 Home Buyers or investors looking to purchase in New York City face a choice that those interested in other real estate markets don’t have to consider.